RhykerWells/YAGPDB-ccs/Economy/Readme.md

 These commands work perfectly on base YAGPDB, so you don't have to worry about database limits.<br />
 These commands are thoroughly tested before release and are ensured to keep working

+# Maintenance notice
+> As of **12th July, 2025**, this section of my repository is currently on maintainance mode, as I do not have plans to implement any new more features due to my content in the current state of the system.

+> Bug fixes will still be when time contraints work or PRs are made.

 ## Features
 Customizable server shop<br />
 Configurable settings<br />